OpenNebula/terraform-provider-opennebula/website/docs/r/cluster.html.markdown

 * `id` - ID of the cluster.
 * `tags_all` - Result of the applied `default_tags` and then resource `tags`.
 * `default_tags` - Default tags defined in the provider configuration.
+* `hosts` - List of hosts user IDs part of the cluster.
+* `datastores` - List of hosts user IDs part of the cluster.
+* `virtual_networks` - List of hosts user IDs part of the cluster.

 ## Import